-part of the report, and we'll find it.
+That information is in a different part of the report, and we'll find it.

 First, read through or skim each of the articles.
-Elections, setting the tax due date, discounts, installments, the rate of interest on delinquencies, and a whole long list of organizations who want some town money, each have their own questions.
-It ends with "Other Business," and we're out of here.
+Elections, setting the tax due date, discounts, installments, the rate of interest on delinquencies, and a whole long list of organizations who want some town money each have their own questions.
+The final article is "Other Business," and we're out of here.